Our New Home

 The ArtsCenter is holding community meetings to discuss the plans for developing a site at 303 Jones Ferry Road.
 The ArtsCenter plans to build a new home across from OWASA near the intersection of Jones Ferry Road and Barnes Street.
 The parcel is currently vacant, but is proposed for a new facility for The ArtsCenter including studio and performance space as well as approximately 40 parking spaces.

+We want to hear from you!
 Complete this short survey about The ArtsCenter and our new space:

 The ArtsCenter files Articles of Incorporation, and in November of 1976 receives its IRS determination letter certifying it as a tax-exempt organization.